 Why are there duplicate items on my list of equipment?

-How do I make a correction to a shopping cart or purchase order?
+How do I make a correction to a purchase requisition?

 What are G/L Accounts?